 Citrus growing is serious business, especially in Florida.
-Students opting for this course are taught the A-Z of Citrus farming—planting, irrigation, management of weeds, maintenance, fertilizer application, identification of pests affecting citrus species, and several other aspects including, but not limited to, creating hybrids, creating conditions conducive to growth and optimal production in various citrus species etc.
+Students opting for this course are taught the A-Z of Citrus farming—planting, irrigation, management of weeds, maintenance, fertilizer application, identification of pests affecting citrus species, and several other aspects including, but not limited to, creating hybrids, creating conditions conducive to growth and optimal production in various citrus species, etc.

-Students who complete this major have prospects in citrus production companies, processing plants, fertilizer and pesticide companies and citrus research facilities.
+Students who complete this major have prospects in citrus production companies, processing plants, fertilizer and pesticide companies, and citrus research facilities.

 Offered By: University of the District of Columbia

 While Mortuary Science sounds very macabre, it is a genuine major with a legitimate demand in the real world.
-Students who enroll in this program master the various aspects of funeral service such as embalming and disposition, the laws associated with funeral services, anatomy and physiology of the human body, the history, and sociology of funeral services among others.
+Students who enroll in this program master the various aspects of funeral services such as embalming and disposition, the laws associated with funeral services, anatomy and physiology of the human body, the history, and sociology of funeral services among others.

 This course is focused on helping students to develop skills that are required to achieve the desired standards of care while dealing with the deceased while being cognizant of the religious and cultural sensitivities of various religious and ethnic groups.